GSA/ficam-pacs/pages/pacs_procurements.md

   <ul>
 	<li>Identify the PACS project’s executive sponsor.</li>
 	<li>Document a high-level project purpose, scope, and goals.</li>
+	<li>Determine the PACS deployment model required for the project's scope.</li>
 	<li>Identify what standards and requirements need to be addressed (for example, HSPD-12, FIPS 201-2, NIST SP 800-116, Revision 1).</li>
 	<li>Estimate project duration.</li>
   </ul>